ansys/pylumerical/doc/source/user_guide/accessing_simulation_results.rst

 Accessing raw data
 ------------------

 Raw data from monitors are results in their raw, matrix form.
-These results can also be passed to the Python workspace using the `getdata <https://optics.ansys.com/hc/en-us/articles/360034409834>`__ command.
+You can also pass these results to the Python workspace using the `getdata <https://optics.ansys.com/hc/en-us/articles/360034409834>`__ command.

-Raw data are matrices in Lumerical products and will be returned as :class:`numpy.ndarray` when passed to the Python environment.
+PyLumerical retrieves raw data from Lumerical products as :class:`numpy.ndarray` objects.

 The length to each dimension of the returned array depends on whether the raw data was originally an attribute or parameter.
 These dimensions follow the dimensions for attributes and parameters described in the “Accessing dataset” section.